metaphorlism/cli-templates/README.md

 npx @metaphorlism/templates
 ```

-Choose your option with arrow up/down.
+Choose your option with an arrow up/down.
 ```bash
 ?
 What project template would you like to use?
 (Use arrow keys)
 - Options
 ```

+> You can check out the templates in `dist/templates` folder.

-Input your project name.
+Please just input your project name.
-Default is `metaphorlism_boilderplate`.
+The default is `metaphorlism_boilderplate`.
 ```bash
 ?
 Project name: (metaphorlism_boilderplate)
 ```